 Now that we have discussed common problems encountered with a tank-type electric water heater, let’s proceed with identifying the common problems homeowners encounter if they have an on-demand water heater.

-• Cold water sandwich.
+• Coldwater sandwich.
 This problem is quite frequent with tankless hot water heaters.
-But you don’t need to panic right way or call a technician for hot water heater repair.
+But you don’t need to panic right away or call a technician for hot water heater repair.
 It is normal for the heater to take a few seconds to heat water especially when there is simultaneous use.
 The only way to prevent a hot water sandwich is to wait for cold water to pass before jumping in to use the shower.